sowmen/Android-P2P-Chat-Messenger-using-Java-TCP-IP-Socket-Programming/README.md

   7. Start messaging.

-  8. To download any shared file or image, long press over the thumbnail , the file/image will be downloaded and will show notification in notificatin bar of the device to open with external software.
+  8. To view any attachment the file must first be downloaded.
+Long press on file or image messages will save the file/image in the DOWNLOADS FOLDER and a notification will be shown in notification bar of the device to open with external software.

   9. Long press on text messages will copy the text to clipboard.